MicrochipTech/fpga-hls-examples/Training2/readme.md

 ## Verification: Co-simulation of Multi-threaded SmartHLS Code

-As mentioned before the `producer_consumer` project cannot be simulated with co-simulation.
+As mentioned before, the `producer_consumer` project cannot be simulated with co-simulation.
 This is because the `producer_consumer` project has threads that run forever and do not finish before the top-level function returns.
 SmartHLS co-simulation supports a single call to the top-level